webauthz/handbook/README.md

 An example of a Webauthz Request URI is "https://resource.example.com/webauthz/request".

-The request must include the application's generated `client_state` and the Webauthz challenge parameters `realm` and `scope`.
+The request must include the
+Webauthz challenge parameters `realm` and `scope`.

-Where the client application needs the authorization server to redirect users after the access prompt, the request must include the `grant_redirect_uri`.
+Where the client application needs the authorization server to redirect users after the access prompt, the request MUST include `grant_redirect_uri` with an origin matching the client's registered `client_origin`.
+A client application SHOULD customize the path and query parameters of `grant_redirect_uri` so it will display an appropriate page when the user is redirected back to the client application at that location.

+The client application SHOULD include a CSRF token in the `grant_redirect_uri`.
+When user is redirected to that location, the client application SHOULD check that the CSRF token matches the expected value.

 The request format MAY
 be extended by an authorization server to accept additional parameters not defined in this specification.
-Any such additional parameters MUST be optional to preserve interoperability between applications and authorization servers.
+Any such additional parameters MUST be optional to preserve interoperability between client applications and authorization servers.

 To make the request with `curl`: